SerenityOS/serenity/Ports/python3/patches/ReadMe.md

 - Add `/usr/local/lib` / `/usr/local/include` to the system lib / include dirs, relative to the sysroot when crosscompiling.
 These are by default only included when not crosscompiling for some reason.
 - Add `/usr/local/include/ncurses` to the curses include paths so it can build the `_curses` module.
 This is by default included for a bunch of extensions, but not `_curses`.
 - Add `/usr/local/includes/uuid` to the uuid include paths so it can build the `_uuid` module.
 This is by default included for a bunch of extensions, but not `_uuid`.

+## `xmlrcp_client.patch`

+Fix xmlrpc.client module so it can be imported.
+It otherwise a call to strftime raises a ValueError that the code is not prepared to handle.